Skip to content

 clip0136

-You can add steps to your script using any of the learned objects from the left-hand page (or any of the standard Global utility objects).
-To do this, click on the blank row at the end of the recording and choose the following options from the dropdown lists in that row, for example:
+You can add steps to your script using any of the learned objects from the left-hand pane (or any of the standard global utility objects).
+To do this, click the blank row at the end of the recording and choose the following options from the dropdown lists in that row, for example:

 • Type = Action